CalmingAgent/movieNight/README.md

 - **Trailer JSON Files** are created in `Video_Trailers/`, one for each non-green sheet.

 - **Report Feature**: Use the "Report Trailers" button to flag incorrect trailers.
 These go into `underReviewURLs.json`.

+- Green sheet tabs can be used as notes for the google sheet, it does not get those sheet names

+- google sheet format: only uses the first column to get movie names.

+- Each sheet name represents typically a genre of such

 ---